Classics

 Examines ancient religious traditions and practice through the study of artifacts from the ancient Mediterranean housed in the Bowdoin College Museum of Art.
 Students actively engage in the analysis of artifacts from Egypt, Assyria, Etruria, Greece, and Italy that represent aspects of ancient religious practice.
 Student writing assignments draw inspiration from select objects from the collection that include many examples of sculpture, pottery, and coins.
 Illustrated presentations and assigned reading provide the archaeological contexts for the artifacts under study, as well as explore the cultural narratives recounted in history and myth.
 Sites such as Giza, Kalhu, Delphi, Olympia, Athens, Pompeii, and Rome are explored as the settings for the rituals and myths that helped define the cultures of the ancient Mediterranean world.

 Introduces the techniques and methods of classical archaeology as revealed through an examination of Greek material culture.
 Emphasis upon the major monuments and artifacts of the Greek world from prehistory to the Hellenistic age.
 Architecture, sculpture, fresco painting, and other “minor arts” are examined at such sites as Knossos, Mycenae, Athens, Delphi, and Olympia.
 Considers the nature of this archaeological evidence and the relationship of classical archaeology to other disciplines such as art history, history, and classics.
 Assigned reading supplements illustrated presentations of the major archaeological finds of the Greek world.
+This course originates in Classics and is crosslisted with: Art History.
 (Same as: ARTH 2090)

 Surveys the material culture of Roman society, from Italy’s prehistory and the origins of the Roman state through its development into a cosmopolitan empire, and concludes with the fundamental reorganization during the late third and early fourth centuries.
 Lectures explore ancient sites such as Rome, Pompeii, Athens, Ephesus, and others around the Mediterranean.
 Emphasis upon the major monuments and artifacts of the Roman era: architecture, sculpture, fresco painting, and other minor arts.
 Considers the nature of this archaeological evidence and the relationship of classical archaeology to other disciplines such as art history, history, and classics.
 Assigned reading supplements illustrated presentations of the major archaeological finds of the Roman world.
+This course originates in Classics and is crosslisted with: Art History.
 (Same as: ARTH 2100)

 Introduces the techniques and methods of archaeology through an examination of Egyptian material culture.
 Emphasis is placed upon understanding the major monuments and artifacts of ancient Egypt from the prehistoric cultures of the Nile Valley through the period of Roman control.
 Architecture, sculpture, fresco painting, and other “minor arts” are examined at sites such as Saqqara, Giza, Thebes, Dendera, Tanis, and Alexandria.
 Considers the nature of this archaeological evidence, its context, and the relationship of archaeology to other disciplines such as africana studies, art history, anthropology, history, and classics.
 Course themes include the origins and development of complex state systems, funerary symbolism, contacts between Africa and the Mediterranean, and the expression of social, political and religious ideologies in art and architecture.
 Selected readings supplement illustrated presentations of the major archaeological finds of Egypt.
 Class meetings include artifact sessions in Bowdoin College Museum of Art.
+This course originates in Classics and is crosslisted with: Africana Studies.
 (Same as: AFRS 1105)

 Explores the materials, design and construction of ancient buildings and monuments from around the Mediterranean.
 Explores the connections between form and function using archaeological evidence from select examples of structures drawn from Egyptian, Phoenician, Greek, Etruscan, and Roman traditions.
 Students trace the origins and evolution of particular architectural styles that are still in use today, including the Greek orders of Doric, Ionic, and Corinthian as well as their antecedents in earlier Egyptian and Near-Eastern traditions.
 Examines various types of structures including houses, temples, tombs, theaters, aqueducts, and baths while considering architectural planning and design, the manner of construction, and the contexts in which buildings were commissioned, built, and used.
 Selected readings, including ancient texts in translation, supplement illustrated presentations of the major archaeological finds.

 Adopts a hands-on approach to the study of ancient technologies and craft production to explore how people in the past created, adopted, and used technology to interact with the environment and with one another.
 Ancient people engaged in ceramic production, flint napping, metallurgy, glassmaking, basketry, and textile production among other technologies.
 Draws on archaeological and anthropological research to illuminate social, cultural, economic, and functional reasons for the development and adoption of new technologies.
 Forefronts issues of community, labor, skill development, exploitation of resources, consumption, and waste.
 Students have opportunities to research and replicate an ancient artifact or technique.
+This course originates in Anthropology and is crosslisted with: Archaeology.
 (Same as: ANTH 2108)

 Upon his ascent to power after a century of war, Rome’s first princeps, Augustus, launched a program of cultural reformation and restoration that was to have a profound and enduring effect upon every aspect of life in the empire, from fashions in entertainment, decoration, and art, to religious and political habits and customs.
 Using the city of Rome as its primary text, this course investigates how the Augustan “renovation” of Rome is manifested first and foremost in the monuments associated with the ruler: the Mausoleum of Augustus, theater of Marcellus, temple of Apollo on the Palatine, Altar of Augustan Peace, and Forum of Augustus as well as many others.
 Understanding of the material remains themselves is supplemented by historical and literary texts dating to Augustus’s reign, as well as by a consideration of contemporary research and controversies in the field.
+This course originates in Classics and is crosslisted with: Archaeology.
 (Same as: CLAS 2202, URBS 2402)

 Destroyed by the eruption of Vesuvius in AD 79, the archaeological remains of Pompeii, Herculaneum, and the neighboring sites around the Bay of Naples are unparalleled in their range and completeness.
 The study of this material record reveals a great deal about the domestic, economic, religious, social, and political life in ancient Italy.
 Examines archaeological, literary, and documentary material ranging from architecture and sculpture to wall painting, graffiti, and the floral remains of ancient gardens, but focuses on interpreting the archaeological record for insight into the everyday life of the Romans.
 In addition, explores the methods and techniques employed by archaeologists since the sites were “rediscovered” in the sixteenth century.
 Archaeological materials are introduced through illustrated presentations, supplementary texts, and sessions in the Bowdoin College Museum of Art.